 Tips: It does get slippery and muddy after rain, so walking sticks are advisable.

-Great choice for beginners with a spectacular lake as the cherrie on the cake!
+Great choice for beginners with the emerald mirror lake as the cherrie on the cake!

 Hiking here is rather depressing as you and can see there are many development plans around the area.
 It is astonishing how much encroaching of the jungle has threatened the biodiversity of the area.
 So many trees here are dying and falling.
 The forest here is in peril and we must enjoy it while it is still there!
 I truly hope the residence of Setia Alam, the vanguards of the forest can continue to pressure and protect their green lung for the sake of future generations to come!